Prescriptions

 Repeat Prescriptions

 Cranleigh Gardens MC – post or leave your computerised request slip (if you have one) or request note and the prescription should be ready for collection in two working days’ time.
-If you provide a stamped addressed envelope, your prescription will be posted to you.

 You are encouraged to order prescriptions on-line via the links at the top of this page.